 See MSN Program Handbook for additional option information.

-- Earned bachelor’s in nursing degree from a regionally accredited college or university and a nationally accredited nursing program (ACEN, NEA, or CCNE).
+a.
+Bachelor’s in nursing degree from a regionally accredited college or university and an ACEN, CCNE, or NEA accredited nursing program OR

 - Completion of an approved statistics and nursing research course with grades of “C” or better;